KhronosGroup/DockerContainers/README.md

 `"push"`, so this is how you can pass `--no-cache` to force a rebuild, etc.

 - Single-image scripts: pass a tag name as the first argument and a version as the second.
-  - `./build-one.sh <tag> <date>` - Just builds and tags the image locally, does not push to Dockerhub.
+  - `./build-one.sh <repo> <date>` - Just builds and tags the image locally, does not push to Dockerhub.
     Use for testing modifications.
-  - `./build-one.sh <tag> <date> push` - Builds and tags the image locally, then pushes it to Dockerhub.
+  - `./build-one.sh <repo> <date> push` - Builds and tags the image locally, then pushes it to Dockerhub.
     Only run this once you've committed (and ideally, pushed) the corresponding changes to this Git repo.
 - `./build-all.sh` - Just calls `./build-one.sh` on all the tags listed in it.
 Use as `./build-all.sh push` to push all images to Dockerhub.